davidmaceachern/nodesozu/README.md

 </div>
 <br />

 !!
-This library is still under development, and as such there are no guarantees that it will work under load if at all, contributions are welcome.!!
+This library is still under development, and as such there are no guarantees that it will work under load if at all,

+Contributions are welcome, see [here](https://github.com/davidmaceachern/nodesozu#contributing)

 ## Goal